vpakhuchyi/censor/docs/index.md

   "log/slog"

   "github.com/vpakhuchyi/censor"
+  "github.com/vpakhuchyi/censor/config"
 )

 type request struct {
   UserID   string `censor:"display"`
-  Email    string
+  Email    string `censor:"display"`
-  FullName string
 }

 func main() {
   // This is a regular expression that matches email addresses. const emailPattern = `(?P<email>[\w.%+\-]+@[A-Za-z0-9.\-]+\.[A-Za-z]{2,4})`

+  cfg := config.Config{
+    Formatter: config.Formatter{
+      MaskValue: "[CENSORED]",
-  // We can add exclude patterns to censor to make sure that the values that match the pattern will be masked. censor.AddExcludePatterns(emailPattern)
+      // We can add exclude patterns to censor to make sure that the values that match the pattern will be masked.

-  v := []interface{}{
-    "Buzyna",
-    request{
-      UserID:   "001",
-      Email:    "viktor.example.email@ggmail.com", // Masked by default because of the lack of "censor:"display"" tag.
-      FullName: "Viktor Pakhuchyi",
+      ExcludePatterns: []string{emailPattern},
     },
-    []string{"one", "two", "ivan.example.email@ggmail.com"}, // Masked because of the exclude pattern.
-    "mykola.more.example.email@ggmail.com",                  // Masked because of the exclude pattern.
   }

+  // Create a new instance of censor.Processor with the specified configuration and set it as a global processor. censor.SetGlobalProcessor(censor.NewWithConfig(cfg))

+  v := request{
+    UserID:   "001",
+    Email:    "viktor.example.email@ggmail.com",
+  }

   slog.Info("Request", "payload", censor.Format(v))
   // Here is what we'll see in the log:
-  // Output: `2038/10/25 12:00:01 INFO Request payload=[Buzyna, {UserID: 001, Email: [CENSORED], FullName: [CENSORED]}, [one, two, [CENSORED]], [CENSORED]]`
+  // Output: `2038/10/25 12:00:01 INFO Request payload={UserID: 001, Email: [CENSORED]}`
 }

 ```